arvindmvepa/al-seg/README.md

 be in `wsl4mis_data/ACDC`.
 Please see the text files in `wsl4mis/data/dataset_name` for the subdirectory names corresponding to the train, val, and test sets.

-NOTE: The CHAOS dataset expects an additional subdirectory for the image data as well as text files.
-In the paper we used the CT_LIVER dataset so please add the CT_LIVER subdirectory when storing the CHAOS dataset.

 ## Experiment Parameters

 There are four parameter groups in `exp.yml`: `model`, `data_geometry`, `model_uncertainty`, and